Clearing vacancies down after ‘admin blip’ ahead of A-level results day

 The University of Liverpool had shown 529 courses as available in clearing on the Ucas website last week but this should not have been the case.

-Courses available to students in clearing have dropped ahead of A-level results day, with one university blaming an “administrative blip” for showing more than 500 as available when they should not have been.
+The number of courses for students in clearing has dropped ahead of A-level results day, with one university blaming an “administrative blip” for showing more than 500 as available when they should not have been.

 With less than 24 hours to go until the exam results are published, the availability of courses for those who do not get into their first choices was down on last week – most significantly at the University of Liverpool.